 This lets you access a cash lump from your home, but rather than rolling up interest over the years, you pay off a certain amount of interest monthly.

 There are other types of lifetime mortgages available, plus home reversion (where you sell all or part of your home).

 What are equity release interest rates?

 At the moment, equity release interest rates are at the lowest rate in five years.
-On average, people who use the SunLife Equity Release Service access an interest rate of 3.68%, however depending on your circumstances rates can be lower than 3%.
+The average interest rate for people who use the SunLife Equity Release Service is 3.48%1 however depending on your circumstances rates can be lower than 3%.